AresMUSH/aresmush/game/plugins/pose/help/emit.md

 ---
 # Emits

 Emits allow you to send messages to the room you're in.
-There are a variety of commands that will
+There are several commands to emit, some of which add your character's name and other text to the message automatically as a convenience.

 `say Hello!` or `"Hello!` - Bob says, "Hello!"
 `pose waves.` or `:waves.` - Bob waves.
 `;'s hair is black.` - Bob's hair is black.
 `emit Go Bob!` or `\Go Bob!` - Go Bob!
+`ooc I have a question.` or `'I have a question.` - <OOC> Bob says, "I have a question."

 ## Private Emits